-We recognize these annual costs represent a significant commitment for families.
-We try to keep our increases as low as our expenses permit while maintaining the highest educational standards possible within a very competitive environment.
-In comparison to other local, independent Catholic high schools, our tuition rate represents more than a $5,500 annual savings to families.
+I recognize that these annual costs represent a significant commitment for families.
+Please know that we make every effort to keep tuition as low as our expenses permit while maintaining the highest educational standards possible within a very competitive environment.

-The CSO partners with the student financial services provider FACTS in administering diocesan assistance through the Grant & Aid program.
-All Grant & Aid applications are thoroughly analyzed by FACTS, and an aid recommendation is sent to diocesan Student Financial Services for review and finalization.
-Please know that your financial information is held in strict confidence and is used solely for determining financial need.
+The Catholic Schools Office partners with FACTS, a student financial services provider, in administering Diocesan assistance through the Grant & Aid program.
+All Grant & Aid applications are thoroughly analyzed by FACTS, and an aid recommendation is sent to the Student Financial Services Director and the Director of Enrollment for review and finalization.
+Your financial information is held in strict confidence and is used for the sole purpose of determining financial need.

 In closing, please know of our collective commitment to limit tuition increases.
 The sacrifices families, alumni, and generous benefactors make on behalf of our young people are many – and most appreciated.
 Our primary goal in setting tuition is to offer the best student experience possible in Catholic education while remaining faithful to our fiduciary responsibilities.

 If you have questions, concerns or input, please do not hesitate to contact me.
 I can be reached via e-mail at firstname.lastname@example.org.

 David Perda, Ph.D.